granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     caption: [An example of tabular features created from sequential data] )

-With the newly transformed data, a model developer may apply a tabular technique, such as a GBM, to predict the probability of whether a customer is lying about their identity.
+With the newly transformed data, a model developer may apply a tabular machine learning model, such as a GBM, to predict the probability of whether this customer is lying about their identity.
 Such a model may provide decent initial model results given enough labeled training observations.

 While the ledger is much more complicated to model than this tabular view, it contains significantly more information.
 For example, the ledger shows three interesting insights that are missing from the tabular view:
 + Jane originally misspelled her email address as "jame\@hotmail.co", so she couldn't verify it until she corrected it to "jane\@hotmail.com".
 + The time that transpired between each event observed of Jane's activity.
 + Jane has not changed her income since she joined.

 All of these signals _could be_ vital to modeling an identity verification problem.
 Tabular machine learning cannot model all these potential signals unless a model developer manually engineers new features.
-A model developer _can_ create more tabular features that can collectively approach the signal available within the ledger.
+A model developer _can_ create more tabular features that can collectively approach the signal available within the ledger, but they need to understand which features they should engineer.

 For example, a model developer could create more tabular features to count the times each customer has changed their email over varying time windows (the last day, week, and month).
 They would also need to count the number of times the email was verified among varying time windows (over the last day, week, and month) and the number of times the email verification failed.
-However, consider how many nuanced signals may be lost during this aggregation while operating with more complex data in which customers may post hundreds of unique events, each with dozens of potential fields associated with them.
+However, consider how many nuanced signals may be lost during this aggregation while operating with more complex data in which customers may post hundreds of unique events, each with dozens of potential ledger fields associated with them.
 The model developer would need to create hundreds, if not thousands, of tabular features to account for many intersecting events over varying time windows, with multiple possible aggregation functions.
 Meanwhile, the ledger already contains this information in a concise form.

-No matter how skilled or experienced a model developer cannot sufficiently explore all possible tabular features because the set of possible tabular features is of effectively infinite size.
+No matter how skilled or experienced, a model developer cannot sufficiently explore all possible tabular features because the set of possible tabular features is of effectively infinite size.

-When modeling complex sequential data with tabular models, model developers rely upon such aggregative window functions to capture the complex signal that would otherwise be lost.
-These window functions are extremely computationally expensive to calculate at scale, and it takes a great deal of time and domain expertise to know which features to prioritize.
+When modeling multi-structured sequential data with tabular models, model developers rely upon such aggregative rolling window functions to capture the complex signal that would otherwise be lost.
+These rolling window functions are extremely computationally expensive to calculate at scale, and it takes a great deal of time and domain expertise to know which features to prioritize.
 However, even beyond the costly computational and domain expertise requirements, calculating hundreds of arbitrarily unique window functions in real time requires teams of dedicated on-call engineers.

 Lastly, GBMs, being _greedy_ learners, are especially prone to overfitting with many tabular features.
 You cannot simply throw thousands of infinitely many potential features into the model, or its performance will start to degrade.
 This constraint adds even more complexity to the optimization process, as the model developer now must iteratively prune the tabular features from the model while also considering the model's performance and the computational requirements to deploy the model.

 These factors culminate in a painful, manual iterative process of engineering tabular features, training models with them, and then pruning the tabular features for the sake of model complexity and real-time compute requirements.
 Because of all of these costs of modeling sequential data with tabular models, many organizations cannot address many problems that would otherwise provide tremendous value-add.
 This unfortunate combination of constraints is why traditional modeling techniques can require years to develop and deploy despite being relatively simple from a machine learning perspective.

-By modeling the ledger exactly how it already exists instead of creating a "view" of it, we may be able to skip all of the feature engineering.
-Feature engineering is the primary reason tabular machine learning is so expensive to develop and deploy for real-world use cases.
-It is time-consuming, tedious, prone to error, and extremely hard to scale for real-time computation.
-It requires extensive testing, maintenance, and monitoring.
-Tabular machine learning fails to address the requirements of businesses' problems.
+By modeling multi-structured sequential data exactly how it already exists instead of creating a tabular "view" of it, we may be able to skip all of the feature engineering.
+Feature engineering is the primary reason tabular machine learning is so expensive and tedious to develop and deploy for real-world use cases.
+It is time-consuming, prone to error, and extremely hard to scale for real-time computation.
+It requires extensive testing, maintenance, and monitoring because the logic used to define tabular features are a common source of multiple modes of failure.

 Using the raw data to model our problem allows us to eliminate these significant costs from the modeling process while also providing a means to introduce the many benefits of more modern machine learning techniques.